samsheffield/Unreal_Engine_Workshop/docs/week11.md

     - One level is a small landscape that has a goal indicated with worldspace UI.
 Reaching this goal should return to the Start screen.
     - A pause menu with two buttons: RESUME (exits pause mwnu) and RETURN TO TITLE (exits to Start screen).

+__Important: You will need to make a Game Mode Blueprint for each level and set them in the World Settings panel.
+If you only set a Game Mode in Project settings it will appear that the UI from the Start screen is not going away.__ [What's World Settings?](https://dev.epicgames.com/documentation/en-us/unreal-engine/world-settings-in-unreal-engine)

 Don't get bogged down in high realism for this assignment.
 My recommendation is to experiment with the tools and use _reference imagery_ to set some visual goals for yourself.
 Also, don't forget to use use basic things like light, color, and shape to encourage players towards their destination.

 __Bring this in-progress UE project to class next week as a jumping off point for further discussion on working with the Landscape Tools & Foliage Brushes.__